Under the general supervision of the IT Director, the Computer Technician:

 - Ability to research/study new products and pricing information; knowledge and skill in using the Internet for research and downloading information.

-- Knowledge and experience with operating systems (currently Windows XP workstation, Windows 7), hardware, MS Office software, and networking fundamentals.
+- Knowledge and experience with operating systems (currently, Windows 7, Windows 10, Windows Server Multipoint ), hardware, MS Office software, and networking fundamentals.

 - Basic windows scripting knowledge to automate tasks and deploy software.
 (Powershell, Windows Command Shell, Autoit).